ozwillo/ozwillo-doc/_includes/3-provisioning.md

 In this step, the provider declares the precise configuration of the installed instance, including in particular:

-- services composing the instance (the user endpoints);
+- services composing the instance (the user endpoints)
-- scopes needed for the instance to work (for instance the OpenID Connect `email` scope if you need to know the user email to configure the instance);
+- scopes needed for the instance to work (for instance the OpenID Connect `email` scope if you need to know the user email to configure the instance)
-- scopes declared by the instance, so that other instances may require them as needed if they want to use this very instance exposed API.
+- scopes declared by the instance, so that other instances may require them as needed if they want to use this very instance exposed API

-This list is not exhaustive and is detailed in the "Request body" paragraph below.
+This list is not exhaustive and is detailed in the <span class="h5">Request body</span> paragraph below.

 ##### Request command